-Mr. John Croft (aged 63), Non-executive Chairman
+Mr. John Croft (aged 64), Non-executive Chairman

 Mr. Croft is an experienced director of AIM-quoted companies and has previously worked in executive and non-executive capacities with a number of fast growth companies in the technology and financial services sectors.
-He is also currently Non-Executive Chairman of Fusionex International PLC (AIM: FXI) and a Non-Executive Director of Goal Group Limited, a leading class action service provider and tax reclamation services specialist.
+He is also currently Non-Executive Chairman of Goal Group Limited, a leading class action service provider and tax reclamation services specialist.
 He previously held senior director level positions in Racal Electronics and NCR Corporation, following an early career in banking with HSBC and Grindlays Bank.

-Mr. Conor MacNamara (aged 50), Non-executive Director
+Mr. Conor MacNamara (aged 51), Non-executive Director

 Mr. MacNamara is an experienced investment banker with significant experience in asset management and structuring alternative investment products throughout Asia.
 He has spent over 25 years in the Japanese and Asian markets, holding senior positions at a number of institutions including been Partner at Adamas Asset Management, Executive Director and Asia Co-Head of Structured Credit & Alternatives at ABN AMRO, RBS Global Banking, Gen Re Securities and RBC Dominion Securities.
-He has a Bachelor of Commerce degree (B.Comm, Hons) and a Masters of Business Studies degree (MBS, Hons) from University College Dublin (UCD) in Ireland.
+He has a Bachelor of Commerce degree (B. Comm, Hons) and a Masters of Business Studies degree (MBS, Hons) from University College Dublin (UCD) in Ireland.

-Mr. Wong Yiu Kit, Ernest (aged 48), Non-executive Director
+Mr. Wong Yiu Kit, Ernest (aged 49), Non-executive Director